adlnet-archive/xapi-remarks/README.md

 #### Verb

 *string* either a word or a URI.
 Words will automatically resolve to a URI.
 If they are an ADL reserved word, they will use the http://adlnet.gov/expapi/verbs/ base URI, otherwise http://example.com/verbs/ is the base URI.
+The "display" property of the verb can be defined with a " | " delimiter, e.g. <passed | has passed>.
+The spaces are required.

 #### Object